amrancz/notes/content/Reading notes/Inspired by Marty Cagan.md

 ### Three principles of working agile
 1. The [[Four product risks]] are addressed early in the process, instead of at the end.
-2. Products are defined in collaboration instead of in sequence.
+2. Products are defined in **collaboration** instead of in sequence.
 The product teams work together to define and design the product.
-3. Product teams try to solve problems instead of merely implementing features.
-Outcomes > output.
+3. Product teams try to solve problems instead of merely implementing features. [[Outcomes over outputs]].

 ---